dummy-team/dummy-wordpress/README.md

 # Features
 ## Wordpress configuration
-To prevent the creation of a big messy `function.php`, wp-dummy-twig is packed with helper classes and a well [structured php](https://github.com/dummy-team/wp-dummy-twig/tree/master/lib).
+To prevent the creation of a big messy `function.php`, Dummy Wordpress is packed with helper classes and a well [structured php](https://github.com/dummy-team/wp-dummy-twig/tree/master/lib).

 ## Back-end editing
 We like to provide the website contributors a rich layout system with a fully editable front-end, to do so we use [Visual composer](http://vc.wpbakery.com/).
 [Reusable components](dummy-team/wp-components) (*shortcodes*) will be available soon.